astropenguin/azely/README.md

 ### Cached information

-Object and location information obtained from online services is cached to [TOML] files (`object.toml`, `location.toml`) in the Azely's config directory with the same format as user-defined files.
+Object and location information obtained from online services is cached to [TOML] files (`objects.toml`, `locations.toml`) in the Azely's config directory with the same format as user-defined files.
 If a query argument is given with `'!'` at the beginning of it, then the cached values are forcibly updated by a new acquisition.
 This is useful, for example, when users want to update a current location: